mendessoares/MMinte/README.md

 11. At this point, you can also close the terminal window (if you really want to.)

+###MMinte command line examples
+Note that these examples assume that you have the python packages cobra, os, itertools installed in your system outside the virtualenv.

+__Reconstructing models in ModelSEED__
+1. You should start by going into the site folder by typing ``cd ~/Documents/MMinte/site`` in the terminal.
+2. Once there, start a python session by typing ``python``
+3. Within python, import the widget3 by typing ``import widget3``
+4. You can now use the function in widget 3 that allows you to reconstruct a model.
+All you need is a genomeID and a folder where your model will be stored.
+For instance, we will reconstruct a model for the species Bacteroides thetatiotaomicron VPI-5482 and store it in a folder named "CommandLineModels".
+Just type:
+``import os``
+``modelID = '22618.12'``
+``modelFolder = '../CommandLineModels/'``
+``if not os.path.exists(modelFolder): os.makedirs(modelFolder)`` press return twice ``widget3.getModels(modelID, modelFolder)``
+5. You should be able to find that model in the CommandLineModels folder you just created.

+__Creating a list of all possible pairwise combinations of the models in your models folder__

+1. You should start by going into the site folder by typing ``cd ~/Documents/MMinte/site`` in the terminal.
+2. Once there, start a python session by typing ``python``
+3. Within python, import the widget3 by typing ``import widget4``
+4. Import os and itertools to your session as well by typing ``import os,itertools``
+5. Specify where your species models are (we will just use the modelFolder from the previous example): ``modelsFolder = '../CommandLineModels/'``
+6. Speficy where you want the txt file with the list of pairs to go: ``outputFolder= '../pairsOfSpecies/'``
+7. Specify what you want the text file with the list of pairs to be called: ``outputFile = 'listPairs.txt'``
+8. Create the name of the path to your output files: ``output = outputFolder + outputFile``
+9. Specify where the output file will go ``if not os.path.exists(outputFolder): os.makedirs(outputFolder)`` press return twice
+10. Create the list with all pairs: ``widget4.createAllPairs(modelsFolder,output)``
+11. You should find the list of pairs in the folder pairsOfSpecies.

+__Creating a 2 species community model__
+1. You should start by going into the site folder by typing ``cd ~/Documents/MMinte/site`` in the terminal.
+2. Once there, start a python session by typing ``python``
+3. Within python, import the widget3 by typing ``import widget4``
+4. Import os and itertools to your session as well by typing ``import os,itertools``
+5. Specify which species models you want use and where to find them: ``modelFileA = '../CommandLineModels/22618.12.sbml'`` and ``modelFileB = '../CommandLineModels/28116.7.sbml'``
+6. Specify where you want to put the models.
+We will put these into a folder inside the CommandLineModels folder called CommunityModels: ``comFolder = '../CommandLineModels/CommunityModels/'``
+7. If this folder doesn't exist, then create it: ``if not os.path.exists(comFolder): os.makedirs(comFolder)`` press return twice
+8. Create the community model: ``widget4.createCommunityModel(modelFileA, modelFileB, comFolder)``

 ####SOME FAQS

+#####What if I have installation issues?
+Sometimes it may be troublesome to install new software in your local machine.
+Here we will list issues that users have had during installation and what the solution to fix them were.
+If you don't find a solution to your problem, raise an issue on github or send us a mail (microbialmetabolicinteractions@gmail.com).
+We will make our best to help you out.

+1. __The user said:__ Typing virtualenv env on command line gave an error message: ImportError: dlopen(/Users/me/Documents/MMinte-master/MMinte/env/lib/python2.7/lib-dynload/_io.so, 2): Symbol not found: __PyCodecInfo_GetIncrementalDecoder
+__The solution the user found was the following:__
+ I could only fix it by downgrading from python 2.7.11 to 2.7.9, on a Mac Mavericks
+2. __The user said:__ Starting MMinte then gave the following error:
+File "/Users/me/Documents/MMinte-master/MMinte/env/lib/python2.7/locale.py", line 475, in _parse_localename, raise ValueError, 'unknown locale: %s' % localename
+__The solution the user found was the following:__
+I fixed this by adding the following two lines to my .bash_profile: export LC_ALL=en_US.UTF-8 export LANG=en_US.UTF-8

 #####What kind of files does MMinte need as an input?
 The input files that are essential for __MMinte__ to start running are two: